moshe/pagerduty-angular/README.md

 pagerduty-angular
 =================

-nice javascript-angular wrapper for pagerduty incidents, let you the ability to search and filter
+Angular 1 wrapper for PagerDuty incidents with the ability to search and filter

 #Features
 1. Look at more then 100 incidents at once